-Guest blogging has a number of potential advantages for the business and writer.
+Guest blogging has several potential advantages for the business and writer.
 It not only helps in attracting traffic to your site but also helps in building a relationship with good industry players.
 A strong network with guest blogging platforms is a must-have for businesses in 2018.

 Why does Guest Blogging Matter?

-A number of surveys and industry reports endorse the importance of guest blogging for businesses.
-A number of businesses were able to grow their traffic by over 100% simply by posting relevant content on authority websites.
+Several surveys and industry reports endorse the importance of guest blogging for businesses.
+Several businesses were able to grow their traffic by over 100% simply by posting relevant content on authority websites.

 This is the reason 65 percent of marketers aim to increase their use of guest blogging in 2018.